 This isn’t Governor Youngkin’s first foray into establishing regulations for AI.
 In a press release, he emphasized the significance of the standards and guidelines in ensuring the safe implementation of AI technology across all state agencies.
 The Governor’s administration is allocating $600,000 in proposed funds to initiate pilots that assess the effectiveness of these new standards, demonstrating a proactive approach to testing and refining AI regulations.
 The Executive Order positions Virginia as a leader in technology and responsible AI policy formulation, reinforcing its commitment to innovation and ethical technology integration.

-The AI regulatory landscape is rapidly changing.
-For those who have inquiries or concerns, consider reaching out to BABL AI, their team of Audit Experts is ready to offer valuable insight.
+The AI regulatory landscape is rapidly changing and you might have inquiries or concerns.
+Therefore, consider reaching out to BABL AI.
+Hence, their team of Audit Experts is ready to offer valuable insight.